PC Principal Final Justice: Plot

 Principal is captured and brought on board an aircraft carrier where a phone call is received from Barack Obama demanding that Principal be released and completely ignored, but it is revealed that Leslie is impersonating Obama.
 At a gun store, business is brisk, and Jimbo reveals to Officer Barbrady that there is an upcoming gun show that the entire town will attend, and Barbrady is concerned.
 Leslie convinces Kyle to go to the gun show and make one of his speeches about what he learned.
 Kyle initially declines as he has given up giving speeches, though agrees as long as Leslie is with him.
 At the Marsh home, the group discovers the online ad featuring Principal and Leslie, and Stan concludes that Kyle is the mastermind since he is now helping Leslie, and they drive off with their guns.
 Nathan shows a preview of the next day's school newspaper to Jimmy with a headline of a tragedy occurring at the gun show, but when Classi raises an objection, Nathan slaps her, as he had previously done with Mimsy, his former sidekick.
 Classi, however, does not tolerate this and physically assaults Nathan before giving Jimmy his crutches back, and they drive off together to find Barbrady and get to the gun show.

 The gun show, which resembles more of a dog breed show, is interrupted by Randy and his group with their guns drawn, and they call out for Kyle.
 Kyle and Leslie arrive with their gun, followed shortly by Jimmy, Barbrady, and Classi also with guns.
 Jimmy reveals that Leslie is an ad that has become sentient and that no one can tell who is an ad and who is human.
 In the audience, Mr. Mackey draws out his gun and reveals that he was the one who got Victoria fired.
 Everyone with guns has a conversation with one another where they realize that they all need to be more attentive to one another.
-Leslie vows that ads will never be defeated, but as she does, Principal arrives and physically assaults her, finally killing her with a punch through her face.
+Leslie vows that ads will never be defeated, but as she does, Principal arrives and physically assaults her, finally "expelling" and killing her with a punch through her face.
 Back in Shi Tpa Town, Randy, along with all of South Park, yells at the Whole Foods Market that they now are aware of the problems caused by ads, and the market uproots itself from the ground and flies away.
 Principal announces to the school that he will remain there and continue to fight for PC while also fighting to eliminate ads by keeping South Park as politically correct as possible.